 Who is eligible?

-The new temporary MBS telehealth items are available to all Medicare eligible Australians.
-The services will be available until 31 December 2021, with continuing availability of these items to be reviewed prior to 31 December 2021.
-To be eligible you must have a Mental Health Care Plan.
+The new MBS telehealth items are available to all Medicare eligible Australians.
+To be eligible you must have a valid Mental Health Care Plan.

 Telehealth – Is it the best therapeutic solution for me?